-&lt;sup>1 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 2013 on access to the activity of credit institutions and the prudential supervision of credit institutions, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.338).
+1 Directive 2013/36/EU of the European Parliament and of the Council of 26 June 20132013 on access to the activity of credit institutions and the prudential supervision of credit institutions and investment firms, amending Directive 2002/87/EC and repealing Directives 2006/48/EC and 2006/49/EC (OJ L 176, 27.6.2013, p.338), in the currently applicable version.

-&lt;sup>2 Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
+2 Council Regulation (EU) No 1024/2013 of 15 October 2013 conferring specific tasks on the European Central Bank concerning policies relating to the prudential supervision of credit institutions (OJ L 287, 29.10.2013, p.
 63).
 In countries under the "close cooperation" regime, the ECB addresses instructions to NCAs, which are responsible for adopting the final decision on the proposed acquisition or increase of qualifying holdings.

-Unless otherwise indicated, the Guide uses the terminology employed in the Capital Requirements Regulation (CRR), the CRD and the Joint Guidelines.
+Unless otherwise indicated, the Guide uses the terminology employed in the CRR,3 the CRD and the Joint Guidelines.4